 Companies face three sets of common AI challenges: (1) coping with regulatory, ethical, and data security risks; (2) project and talent management; and (3) data and technology limitations.
 These hurdles can be large or small, depending on where a company is on its AI journey.

-For example, limited AI skills, lack of an adequate IT infrastructure, and data access and quality issues are often major barriers for AI beginners, while preparing and integrating data, managing risks and ethics, and embedding AI into day-to-day business processes become more daunting as companies scale AI across their organisations.
+For example, limited AI skills, lack of adequate IT infrastructure, and data access and quality issues are often major barriers for AI beginners, while preparing and integrating data, managing risks and ethics, and embedding AI into day-to-day business processes become more daunting as companies scale AI across their organisations.
 At 45%, project management is the top barrier cited by firms, followed by managing AI risks (44%) and regulatory constraints (42%)

 A prime objective of this research was to determine what constitutes an AI leader.
-To answer this question, we assessed firms along two key dimensions: level of AI implementation and the benefits from AI investments.
+To answer this question, we assessed firms along two key dimensions: the level of AI implementation and the benefits from AI investments.
 Here is what we found.

 Slightly over half of the surveyed companies are in the early stages of AI development, either a beginner or implementer.
 Leaders account for 15%, while 33% of organisations (advancers) are right behind them, reflecting the rapid growth of AI.